James-E-A/pypqc/README.rst

     # (Returns None on success; raises ValueError on failure.)
     sigalg.verify(sig, MY_MESSAGE, pk)

-Regarding SPHINCS+: the Simple version is included; the Robust version is is excluded;
+Regarding SPHINCS+: the Simple version is included; the Robust version is is not;
-SHA256 and SHAKE256 are included; Haraka is excluded.
+SHA256 and SHAKE256 are included; Haraka is not.
 These decisions are all inherited from PQClean; I don't know much about their rationale.

+Regarding Falcon: the Compressed version is included.
+The Padded version is not included, but TODO as soon as upstream adds it;
+the CT version is probably not going to be included.

 Development
 ===========